michaelquong/service-music-api/README.md

     - Additional CI pipeline stages are included like testing (integrations, performance, etc...), validations and gating requirements.
     - Tagging and publishing images and artifacts will commence after all prior stages have passed.

 *Notes: For continuous delivery, the next steps would involve human gating requirements to trigger the deployment stages.
 Otherwise, for continuous deployment, deployment stages will automatically occur.
 Will assume the latter.
-Will also assume EKS with Helm charts as deployment destination.*
+Will also assume we will be deploying with Helm Charts onto EKS.*
-- Helm charts with latest revision tags, from above steps, will deploy our application services to EKS.
+- Helm charts with latest revision tags, from above steps, automation pipeline will deploy our application services to EKS.
     - Use RollingUpdate strategy to ensure that our new service pods are available/healthy before winding down previous pods.
     - Will specify a replica count for our services to be at least 3 to meet availability requirements
     - Can set minimum and maximum replica counts to support peaks and troughs in traffic demands (autoScaling).